bartdamian/Project_1/README.md

 - Memberships
 - Gallery

-Potential features that could be added later as I gain more knowledge of the technologies used and free time.
+Potential navbar options that could be added later as I gain more knowledge of the technologies used and free time.

 - Blog